 Thinking about setting up an online payment form for your business?
-To accomplish this task you may be deciding between third-party solutions or developing your own in-house solution.
-Each option has its own set of pros, cons, and costs that you’ll want to consider as you determine the right solution.
-Here’s what you need to know about choosing the best option for your business, setting up an online payment form, and then optimizing the form to make it as easy as possible for your customers to use.
+You are likely deciding between third-party solutions or developing your own in-house solution.
+Each option has its own set of pros, cons, and costs to consider.
+Here’s what you need to know about setting up an online payment form, and then optimizing the form to make it as easy as possible for your customers to use.

 What is an online payment form?

 Every day more and more processes are moving online.
 An online payment form allows your customers to easily make purchases or pay invoices online, on any device, at any time.
 These forms are typically more limited than a full-scale shopping cart on a website, but are robust enough for one-time or ongoing service payments from customers.

 A payment form is the most convenient method of payment today, which increases the likelihood that you’ll get paid.
 Beyond this, though, it’s also a great way to collect important customer information at the time of payment, such as email addresses and telephone numbers.
 A great payment form even allows you to safely store credit card information on file for customers who make recurring payments.

 Payment forms are beneficial for any business, regardless of size.

 If you own a small business selling handmade products on commission, but don’t have a storefront, a payment form will be an essential element for your website.
 For larger organizations, it’s critical.
 You’ll need a solid website payment system that is user-friendly, fast, and convenient.

 Before you set up a payment form, you’ll have to consider the pros and cons of in-house development versus third-party online payment form solutions.
 We discuss both in more detail below.

 Advantages of Third-Party Online Payment Form Software